Hero Image

 Data, Technology, and Evaluation Committee– Leads: Erica Hughes, AVP, Institutional Research and Effectiveness; Katina Phillips, Deputy CIO

-Scope: Leads the development of performance dashboards, tracks key performance indicators, and ensures reforms are data-informed and outcomes-driven.
+: Leads the development of performance dashboards, tracks key performance indicators, and ensures reforms are data-informed and outcomes-driven.
 Serves as support to the other committees.

 Each committee monitors annual progress and provides data-driven updates through performance dashboards and annual strategic plan reviews.